milen-sage/HTAN-data-pipeline/DOCUMENTATION.md

-# Data Coordinating Center - Dataset Ingress
+# HTAN Data Coordinating Center - Dataset Ingress

 The Data Coordinating Center (DCC) dataset ingress process consists of three main stages

-1. __Dataset transfer__: depending on dataset size, this step may take anywhere from a few minutes up to multiple hours.
+1. __Dataset transfer__: *Transfer your experimental data files to a storage bucket.* Depending on dataset size, this step may take anywhere from a few minutes up to multiple hours.

-2. __Metadata upload__: depending on amount and diversity of dataset files, this step could take from 10 minutes to a couple of hours.
+2. __Metadata upload__: *Upload a spreadsheet of your metadata annotations for your data files.* Depending on number and diversity of files, this step could take from 10 minutes to a couple of hours.

-3. __Metadata validation and dataset submission confirmation__: this step should take less than 30 seconds on a typical internet connection.
+3. __Metadata validation and dataset submission confirmation__: *Verify that your metadata meets requirements.* This this step should take less than 30 seconds on a typical internet connection, and completes your submission to the DCC.

-The chart below provides a high-level overview of the steps a dataset contributing center needs to complete in each stage.
-Software tools steamlining the process are linked and documented, as well as contacts of DCC liaisons that can provide additional information and help facilitate dataset submission.
+The chart below provides a high-level overview of the steps an HTAN Center needs to complete in each stage.
+Software tools steamlining the process are linked and documented, as well as contacts of DCC liaisons that can provide additional information and help facilitate data submission.
+A dataset is a set of experimental data files derived from a single type of experimental platform, such as single-cell RNA sequencing.

 ![Dataset ingress flow](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/blob/dev/doc/img/overall_ingress_flow.png)